 It’s basically a melting pot of flavors influenced by a diverse population, and the United States, which isn’t that far away.

-Monterrey’s foodie scene is characterized by very hearty dishes, and super bold flavors.
+Monterrey’s foodie scene is characterized by very hearty dishes and bold flavors.

 One of the iconic local dishes is cabrito, which is a roasted young goat.
-This dish is marinated with spices, and slow-cooked until tender, which honestly sounds SO amazing!
+This dish is marinated with spices and slow-cooked until tender.
+Sounds so good!

-Oh, and being famous for its meat cuts, such as arrachera (skirt steak), and carne asada (grilled beef), they apparently grill them to perfection, and serve with different tasty salsas.
+Oh, and being famous for its meat cuts, such as arrachera (skirt steak), and carne asada (grilled beef), they apparently grill them to perfection and serve them with different tasty salsas.

 Foods to Try in Monterrey: